 The catch?
 It’s completely free to use, with 5GB of free storage via OneDrive.
 Get a taste of what Office has to offer without having to pay a penny, or edit your already existing Office documents on the go from any web browser.

 Smartphones are more capable than ever.
 Thanks to the improvements and breakthroughs in modern days, Microsoft can offer a mobile version of Office.
 This suite is available for Android, iOS, and Windows Phone.

 Get free access to some of your mobile phone's most desired Office apps.
 Although not as feature-packed as the desktop version, Office for mobile still offers a nearly identical visual interface and useful features to edit or view documents on the go.

 What is the difference between Microsoft Office and Microsoft 365?

 The main difference between Microsoft 365 and Microsoft Office is the licensing and purchasing of the products.
 Let's review the options of both:

 - Microsoft Office — The perpetual Microsoft Office requires only one payment.
 More often than not, this version includes fewer applications than Microsoft 365.
-However, you get unlimited access to the software you purchase; it's yours forever.
+However, you get unlimited access to your purchased software; it's yours forever.
 One thing to note is that users with a perpetual license don't get free updates and upgrades.